dave-shawley/devpi-cookbook/README.md

 Include this recipe in the `run_list` to install the devpi server.
 It will also create the daemon user and administrative group if necessary.

+#### devpi::supervisor
+Include this recipe to manage the devpi server using supervisor.
+It will install supervisor globally if necessary and add the devpi server job.

 Contributing
 ------------